nICEnnnnnnnLee/VideoSnipper/README.md

 * 2019/01/17: The Addon test pass on the shared video link of "Douyin","Kuaishou","Weibo Video","Miaopai"(several popular apps in China)

 ## ToDos
+* Design a new icon for Addon

+## Update Log
+* Version 2.1
     * Minimize the requied Permission "tabs" to "activeTab"
     * Cut the Permission "notifications", using default js function "alert" instead
     * Trans the url from to Relative URL to ABS URL
-* Design a new icon for Addon